osrf-migration/swarm-wiki/Tutorial_10-Multiple_gazebo_instances.md

 If Gazebo can maintain real-time during your experiment, try setting `real_time_update_rate` to 0.

 If Gazebo cannot maintain real-time, you can experiment increasing `max_step_size`.
-Be aware that your controller updates will be less frequent which might make the control of the vehicles harder.
+Be aware that your controller updates will be less frequent, which might make the control of the vehicles harder.

 You can change these parameters using the Gazebo physics properties GUI on the left panel.
 Alternatively, you can modify these parameters in the provided world files.